hashgraph/hedera-mirror-node/docs/monitor.md

 # Monitor

 The monitor verifies end-to-end functionality of the Hedera network and generates metrics from the results.
 It supports both publishing transactions to HAPI and subscribing to the mirror node API.
-Configuration is flexible and declarative allowing one to express a mixture of transactions, their expected rate of publish and the tool will do its best to make it so.
-By default, the monitor is already setup with a basic scenario that creates a topic, submits a message every 10 seconds to it and verifies the messages are received via the mirror node's gRPC and REST APIs.
+Configuration is flexible and declarative, allowing one to express a mixture of transactions and their expected publish rates, and the tool will do its best to make it so.
+By default, the monitor is already set up with a basic scenario that creates a topic, submits a message every 10 seconds to it, and verifies the messages are received via the mirror node's gRPC and REST APIs.

 ## Configuration